-E [56] [60] [61] is a purely equational theorem prover for many-sorted first-order logic with equality, and for monomorphic higher-order logic.
-It consists of an (optional) clausifier for preprocessing full first-order formulae into clausal form, and a saturation algorithm implementing an instance of the superposition calculus with negative literal selection and a number of redundancy elimination techniques, optionally with higher-order extensions [134].
+E [61] [65] [66] is a purely equational theorem prover for many-sorted first-order logic with equality, and for monomorphic higher-order logic.
+It consists of an (optional) clausifier for preprocessing full first-order formulae into clausal form, and a saturation algorithm implementing an instance of the superposition calculus with negative literal selection and a number of redundancy elimination techniques, optionally with higher-order extensions [141] [143].
 E is based on the DISCOUNT-loop variant of the given-clause algorithm, i.e., a strict separation of active and passive facts.
 No special rules for non-equational literals have been implemented.
 Resolution is effectively simulated by paramodulation and equality resolution.
-As of E 2.1, PicoSAT [18] can be used to periodically check the (on-the-fly grounded) proof state for propositional unsatisfiability.
-For the LTB divisions, a control program uses a SInE-like analysis to extract reduced axiomatizations that are handed to several instances of E. E will not use on-the-fly learning this year.
+As of E 2.1, PicoSAT [13] can be used to periodically check the (on-the-fly grounded) proof state for propositional unsatisfiability.